-Available in women’s and men’s styles, this ultimate travel jacket is designed to handle whatever you encounter.
-Double-lined pockets to keep your hands warm?
-Check.
-Gloves built into the sleeves?
-Check.
-Secure phone, passport, tablet, and sunglasses pockets?
-Check.
-An inflatable neck pillow and eye mask in the hood, ready for an impromptu nap?
-Check.
-And all of this with a water-resistant finish?
-Check.
+The best travel jacket is designed to handle whatever you encounter.
+Look for: Double-lined pockets to keep your hands warm.
+Gloves built into the sleeves.
+Secure phone, passport, tablet, and sunglasses pockets.
+And don't forget to find one with a water-resistant finish.

 Pack everything you need for the day and protect yourself against pickpockets with an anti-theft purse, backpack, or tote bag.
 RFID-blocking pockets are built to protect your credit cards and passport, while cut-proof straps and body panels keep your personal items secure.

 Shoe & Laundry Bags